Master of Science in Big Data Analytics

 - The demand to hire Big Data Analytics graduates is increasing

-- 73% of organizations have already invested or plan to invest in big data by 2017
+- 73% of organizations have already invested or plan to invest in big data

 If you’re interested in learning more about the exciting career opportunities available in the field of data analytics, check out our blog: